essiKS/RET/README.md

 # RET in Channels-2.x

-The double auction application is not functioning yet.
+Double auction channels are working but the app is not yet at 100 %.